aerospike-examples/graph-fraud-demo/docs/deployment.md

 ```

 This should be the default caddy file, with `CAP_NET_ADMIN` added in `AmbientCapabilities`
-Now edit the caddy file to configure the reverse proxy:
+Now edit the caddy file to configure the reverse proxy, substituting `<WEBSITE_URL>` for your actual website URL, and
+your `<MONITORING_URL>` if you are opting to use Prometheus/Grafana:

 ```caddyfile
 <WEBSITE_URL> {